GiraffeReversed/edulint/docs/source/user_guides.rst

 To run EduLint, use the :ref:`the online instance <online instance>` or :ref:`the Thonny plugin <thonny plugin>`. `Thonny <https://thonny.org/>`_ is an integrated development environment for novice programmers that we recommend if you are starting to learn programming.

+Alternatively, you can :ref:`install and run EduLint locally <local installation>`, but that can be challenging for if you have never installed software from the command line.
+If you have troubles setting it up, you can always use one of the other means.

 If you were asked to use a specific configuration, make sure that the file with your code contains a line like :code:`# edulint: config-file=<the-configuration-name>`.

 Teacher
 ^^^^^^^

-EduLint can provide feedback for a lot of different code quality defects, not all of which may be relevant for your students.
-Therefore, a good first step to using EduLint in class is to choose which set of defects (described in a configuration files) the students should use.
-Several presets do exist, see them `here <packaged configurations>`.
+EduLint can provide basic code quality feedback to your students.
+You have a large degree of control over which defects get reported by choosing a specific configuration.
+You can also integrate EduLint into a submission system or host your own instance of the web interface.

 Choosing configuration
 """"""""""""""""""""""